github/docs/content/migrations/using-github-enterprise-importer/migrating-between-github-products/migrating-repositories-from-github-enterprise-server-to-github-enterprise-cloud.md

 You must first set up blob storage with a supported cloud provider, then configure your settings in the {% data variables.enterprise.management_console %} of {% data variables.location.product_location_enterprise %}.

-{% note %}
+> [!NOTE]

-**Note**: You only need to configure blob storage if you use {% data variables.product.prodname_ghe_server %} versions 3.8 or higher.
+> You only need to configure blob storage if you use {% data variables.product.prodname_ghe_server %} versions 3.8 or higher.
 If you use {% data variables.product.prodname_ghe_server %} versions 3.7 or lower, skip to "[Step 4: Set up a migration source in {% data variables.product.prodname_ghe_cloud %}](#step-4-set-up-a-migration-source-in-github-enterprise-cloud)."
+>

-Blob storage is required to migrate repositories with large Git source or metadata.
+> Blob storage is required to migrate repositories with large Git source or metadata.
 If you use {% data variables.product.prodname_ghe_server %} versions 3.7 or lower, you will not be able to perform migrations where your Git source or metadata exports exceed 2GB.
 To perform these migrations, update to {% data variables.product.prodname_ghe_server %} versions 3.8 or higher.

-{% endnote %}

 ### Setting up blob storage with a supported cloud provider